sdroege/gst-plugin-rs/README.md

     - `videofx`: Plugin with various video filters.
       - `roundedcorners`: Element to make the corners of a video rounded via the alpha channel.
       - `colordetect`: A pass-through filter able to detect the dominant color(s) on incoming frames, using [color-thief](https://github.com/RazrFalcon/color-thief-rs).
+      - `videocompare`: Compare similarity of video frames.
+The element can use different hashing algorithms like [Blockhash](https://github.com/commonsmachinery/blockhash-rfc), [DSSIM](https://kornel.ski/dssim), and others.

     - `webp`: WebP decoder based on the [libwebp-sys-2](https://github.com/qnighy/libwebp-sys2-rs) library.